fentouxungui/SeuratExplorerServer/README.md

 `site_dir` directory of this app) to browse and search all analysis, then visit the interested data by click the link of data app.

-## 4. Workflow when loading a data app
+## 3. Workflow when loading a data app

-- Login: account and password
+- Login: input account and password

 - Data selection, loading and switch

-- `sample meta` info
+- Show data meta info

 - Browse analysis reports, click `Generate/Update Reports` button, `App` will create a directory named by directory name plus `_reports`, such